 - Transitioning back to work program: this might include gradually returning to work at a reduced capacity that slowly increases over time.

-A lymphoma diagnosis and treatment is likely to impact study, whether it be at school, university or work-related studies, there may be a need to take time off from studying.
+Having lymphoma is likely to impact study, whether it be at school, university or work-related studies This impact can affect you if you are student, parent or carer.
+You may need to need take time off or change your study plan.

-Some people choose to continue their study while undergoing treatment, some people find that continuing their study provides them with something to work towards and focus on between hospital admissions and long waiting times between appointments.
-Other people find that continuing study provides unnecessary pressure and stress, these people might defer their university degree or take time off school.
+Some people choose to continue their study while undergoing treatment, or caring for someone with lymphoma.
+For some people, continuing study can provide something to work towards and focus on between hospital admissions and long waiting times between appointments.
+Other people find that continuing study provides unnecessary pressure and stress, and choose to defer their university degree or take time off school.

-If you or your child is still at school, speak with the school and discuss what support options are available so that school can continue.
-Do not have to feel stressed and anxious about missing multiple days of school.
-Some possible learning supports might include:
+If you or your child is still at school, speak with the school/university and discuss what support options are available.

 - Speak to the school regarding a reduced assessment load or modified learning program where learning can continue but with less formal assessment requirements.